jc445598/wordpressplugin/README.md

 == Frequently Asked Questions ==

-= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works really fine with WordPress 3.3!
+= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works really fine with WordPress latest version
-It also works great with WP 3.2